furrychemistry/ARK-Engrams-Override/README.md

 # Ark Engrams Override
  Tool to make 'Game.ini' entries for overriding engram settings.
-Tools are great!
+Tools are great when there are almost 600 engrams!

 Visual Studio 2019, Community

 Setup to use a local MSSQL database.
 You can change the 'DBConn' string in Properties\Settings.

-Changes could be made to work from an xml file, since DataSet supports it.

-Sql files included in Properties to create tables and data:
+Sql files included in Properties (as a zip) to create tables and data:
 *	Engrams table and data
 *	EngramCategories table and data

 Database name is **ARK**.
 There is no auto-increment on the primary keys.

+Changes could be made to work from xsd and xml files, since DataSet supports it.

+Xsd and Xml files are also supplied, but you will need to modify the project to use them.

-To accept changes, you -have- to hit the 'Save Changes' button, by design.
+To accept changes, you -have- to hit the 'Save' button, by design.

 Could be modified to update when you end a row edit.